ArielElb/Statistics-BIU/README.md

 To complete this mission, you will need:

 Python 3 installed on your computer
-A code editor, such as Jupyter Notebook, installed on your computer The "pandas" and "matplotlib" libraries installed in your Python environment Dataset
+- A code editor, such as Jupyter Notebook, installed on your computer.
+- The "pandas" and "matplotlib" libraries installed in your Python environment Dataset
-The dataset used for this mission is the "Tomato.csv" file, which contains data on tomato prices in different years.
+- The dataset used for this mission is the "Tomato.csv" file, which contains data on tomato prices in different years.
 The attributes in the dataset include the date, minimum price, maximum price, and average price of tomatoes.

 ### Results:
 - Maximum average price in 2014: 67.5